 For electricians, the potential liabilities are significant.
 An electrical fault that causes a fire, or a customer injured by exposed wiring during a job - these situations can result in large compensation claims and hefty legal costs.
 Public Liability Insurance covers both.

 Here at Rhino, Public Liability Insurance starts from £62.50 a year.
 Many contractors and clients will require proof of cover before they'll allow you on site, so it's not just about protection - it's often a condition of getting the work.
+For a full breakdown of policies and to get covered, see our dedicated electrician insurance page.

 Working on your own?
 You don't need it.
 But if you employ anyone, a second spark, a trainee, or a labourer hired for a single job, then Employers' Liability Insurance is a legal requirement.
 The penalty for failing to have it is up to £2,500 for every day you operate without it.